geowithus/csmouse/README.md

 Type: `String`
 Default: `"last_" + selector`

-HTML ID attribute of input tag element that script will save a last clicked element.
+HTML storage element ID (input type="hidden"), which script uses to save and update first clicked element DOM index, like left mouse click or CTRL clicked element.
 If element doesn't exist script will put it in parent element of select able items.

 #### values